-Command Purpose configure terminal Enter global configuration mode. mac access-list extended name Create a Layer 2 MAC ACL by specifying the name of the list.
-After entering this command, the mode changes to extended MAC ACL configuration. [any hast destination MAC address] [com Enter permit to permit access if conditions are matched.Note Deny statements are not supported for QoS ACLs.
-See the "Classification Based on QoS ACLs" section on page 30-5 decnet-iv diagnostic dsm etype-6000 etype-8042 lat lavc-sca mop-console for more details. vines-echo vines-ip xns-idp] For source MAC address , enter the MAC address of the host from which the packet is being sent.
+Command Purpose Step 1 configure terminal Enter global configuration mode.
+Step 2 mac access-list extended name Create a Layer 2 MAC ACL by specifying the name of the list.
+After entering this command, the mode changes to extended MAC ACL configuration.
+Step 3 {deny permit} {any host source MAC address} {any host destination MAC address} [aarp amber appletalk dec-spanning decnet-iv diagnostic dsm etype-6000 etype-8042 lat lavc-sca mop-console mop-dump msdos mumps netbios vines-echo vines-ip xns-idp] Enter deny or permit to specify whether to deny or permit access if conditions are matched.
+For source MAC address , enter the MAC address of the host from which the packet is being sent.
 You specify this by using the any keyword to deny any source MAC address or by using the host keyword and the source in the hexadecimal format (H.H.H).
 For destination MAC address , enter the MAC address of the host to which the packet is being sent.
 You specify this by using the any keyword to deny any destination MAC address or by using the host keyword and the destination in the hexadecimal format (H.H.H).
-(Optional) You can also enter these options: aarp amber appletalk dec-spanning decnet-iv diagnostic dsm etype-6000 etype-8042 lat lavc-sca mop-console mop-dump msdos mumps netbios vines-echo vines-ip xns-idp (a non-IP protocol). end Return to privileged EXEC mode.
-Verify your entries. show access-lists [number name] copy running-config startup-config (Optional) Save your entries in the configuration file.
+(Optional) You can also enter these options: aarp amber appletalk dec-spanning decnet-iv diagnostic dsm etype-6000 etype-8042 lat lavc-sca mop-console mop-dump msdos mumps netbios vines-echo vines-ip xns-idp (a non-IP protocol).
+Note Deny statements are not supported for QoS ACLS.
+See the "Classification Based on QoS ACLs" section on page 24-5 for more details.
+Step 4 end Return to privileged EXEC mode.
+Step 5 show access-lists [number name] Verify your entries.
+Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.